ButThouMust/otogirisou-tools/README.md

   readme in there for more information.

 `tables`
+- Table files for:
-- Table files for the original Japanese game, the control codes used in the translation, and the current patch version.
+  - the original Japanese game
+  - the control codes used in the translation
+  - the current patch version.

 `tools`
 - Already-existing programs that aid in the translation process.
 They are